Paul de Jagher – Post-thrombotic syndrome

-At the Support Beurs in Utrecht (2010), I cycled on the BerkelBike, originally designed for spinal cord injury patients.
-This was very satisfying.
-Hereafter, I made an appointment for a longer test ride.
+At the Support Beurs in Utrecht in 2010, I tried out the BerkelBike which was originally designed for spinal cord injury patients.
+This was very satisfying and I made an appointment for a longer test ride.”

-During transportation, I wrap vulnerable parts in plastic foil and then everything goes in blankets.
-At the airports, they are very careful with my bike.
-I have noticed that I particularly drive the bike with my arms, and that my legs move actively with less power.
-When my leg hurts, I stop for a moment and let my leg rest.
+During transportation, I would wrap vulnerable parts in plastic foil and blankets.
+At the airports, they are very careful with my bicycle.
+I have noticed that I cycle mostly with my arms, and that my legs move along actively but with less power.
+When my leg hurts, I stop for a moment and let it rest.”

 The benefits of a BerkelBike

-At the museum and churches that I have visited, I could disconnect and park the bike-part and continue with the wheelchair alone.
-Due to the BerkelBike, I am now very mobile, it is sportive/therapeutic, and I can achieve way more.
+“When visiting musea and churches, I can easily disconnect and park the bicycle-part and continue with the wheelchair alone.
+Due to the BerkelBike, I am now very mobile.
+It has a sportive/therapeutic purpose, and I can generally achieve way more.

-The advantage of this bike for me is that the legs have a higher position than on normal bikes.
-The bike can be driven by arms or legs or both.
-When driven by arms, the pedals follow the movement, and the legs are moving.
-This stimulates the blood flow in my legs, which is good.
+The advantage of this bicycle is that the legs have a higher position than they would have on normal bicycles.
+On top of that, the BerkelBike is powered by the arms, legs, or both.
+When ridden using the arms, the pedals follow the movement and the legs move along with the movement.
+This stimulates the blood flow in my legs, which is good.”